 This course is structured for students interested in writing news and gathering information, and especially for students who want to develop the basics of journalistic-style writing.
 Basic newswriting and news-style principles will be emphasized, with a focus on interviewing techniques.
-Practical experience will be gained through writing for the campus newspaper.
 3 hrs./wk.